felleg/felleg.gitlab.io-backup/content/reads/read-67-cultural-diversity-in-organizations.md

 1. (p.
 193) For minorities in predominantly majority settings, the time and energy that is used to establish legitimacy could be more productively used to solve organizational problems.
 1. (p.
-51) Identity development among Blacks has five stages:
+51) Identity development among Black people has five stages:
-    1. **Preencounter**: Blacks reject Black heritage and define themselves in terms of White culture
+    1. **Preencounter**: Black people reject Black heritage and define themselves in terms of White culture
-    1. **Encounter**: Blacks seek identification with Black culture
+    1. **Encounter**: Black people seek identification with Black culture
-    1. **Immersion/emersion**: Blacks have complete identification with Black culture and hostility toward Whites
+    1. **Immersion/emersion**: Black people have complete identification with Black culture and hostility toward Whites
-    1. **Internalization**: Blacks become comfortable with Black identity; anger leaves and racism is transcended
+    1. **Internalization**: Black people become comfortable with Black identity; anger leaves and racism is transcended
-    1. **Internationalization/commitment**: Blacks become behaviorally
+    1. **Internationalization/commitment**: Black people become behaviorally
        active in fighting racism.
 1. (p.
 213) On a practical level, **standardization** in the bureaucratic sense often translates into an inflexible system that responds